cherryade/wire/README.md

-# bearded-computing-machine
+# Wire PHP
-A take on Telesc.pe written in PHP (to be renamed)
+A take on Telesc.pe written in PHP